SoftwareBlair/DailyProgrammer/readme.md

 ## Goals

- * Try to do at least one challenge a day.
+ * Try to work on at least one challenge a day.
  * Think ahead!
-Break down the problem _before_ you write a single line of code.
+Break down the problem _before_ writing a single line of code.
  * Write out comments in plain english that detail what needs to be done to use the given input to create the expected output.
  * After breaking down the problem, if needed, search the internet for how to do specific tasks, __NOT__ for the solution to the entire problem.

 ## Stretch Goals

 Try solving the challenge under one of these constraints.

+* Write tests for those that did not come with tests.

 * Solve a challenge using the shortest number of lines/characters as possible.
 When submitting a pull request, append the word _golf_ to your file name.
   * This is known as [Code Golf](https://en.wikipedia.org/wiki/Code_golf)